Feed on

 Is this a belly massage?

-“Actually, in the first trimester, I avoid working on the pregnant abdomen for safety to the growing baby.
-In any case, the primary areas where most women want and need massage are the low back, shoulders, and legs — the places that become tense and sore with a changing, growing body.”
+“In the first 20 weeks of pregnancy (past the first trimester and into the second), I avoid abdominal massage for safety to the growing baby.
+After 20 weeks, I typically include Maya Abdominal Therapy techniques for gentle abdominal attention.
+The primary areas where women want and need massage during pregnancy often include the low back, shoulders, and legs.
+These places may become tense and sore with a changing, growing body.”

 Do you use a table or cushion with cutouts for my belly?